krasimir/react-in-patterns/book/chapter-10/README.md

 export const Consumer = Context.Consumer;
 ```

 `createContext` returns an object that has `.Provider` and `.Consumer` properties.
 Those are actually valid React classes.
-The provider accepts our context in the form of a `value` prop.
+The `Provider` accepts our context in the form of a `value` prop.
 The consumer is used to access the context and basically read data from it.
 And because they usually live in different files it is a good idea to create a single place for their initialization.

 Let's say that our `App` component is the root of our tree.
 At that place we have to pass the context.